 To (1996) studied switching in a model with an infinite time horizon and concluded that high switching costs can be exploited by firms by charging high prices to their client base.
 However, the model also shows that, at a second stage, these high prices will tend to decrease the market share of those companies since new consumers entering the market will be attracted to other firms.
-Therefore, depending on whether there are new consumers entering the market and on whether there is price discrimination between old and new customers, there may still be downward pressure on prices to decrease again, in order to increase the client base.
+Therefore, depending on whether there are new consumers entering the market share of and new customers, there may still be downward pressure on prices to decrease again, in order to increase the client base.